ntop/PF_RING/doc/README.accolade.md

 ## Accolade and Packet Copy
 If you use the PF_RING (non-ZC) API packets are read in zero-copy.
-Instead if you use PF_RING ZC API, there is a per-packet copy requested to move payload data from Accolade-memory to ZC memory.
+Instead if you use PF_RING ZC API, a per-packet copy takes place, which is required to move payload data from Accolade-memory to ZC memory.
 Keep this in mind!